Leafwing-Studios/fop-rules/docs/character-options/species/sylvan.md

 ## Floral

-**Intoxicating Aroma:** Whenever you take the Defend major action, make a Focus attack against all other creatures in a 1 tile radius.
+**Intoxicating Aroma:** Whenever you take the Defend major action, make a special attack against Focus against all other creatures in a 1 tile radius.
 If you hit, apply one stack of pacified.

 **Sunny Disposition:** Whenever an NPC would lose loyalty towards you, roll a d20.
 If the result is 11 or higher, they lose one less loyalty instead.